 This integrated design approach also encourages role-playing and social pretend-play with peers.
 Children can reenact stories together with a friend in their shared cubby house.
 Creative interactions are further sparked when props like dress-up clothes or play food are conveniently stored within integrated play structures.

-Without strict divisions between functional and recreational space, children’s imaginations are set free.
+Children’s imaginations are free without strict divisions between functional and recreational space.
 They can bring imaginary worlds to life, seamlessly moving between reality and fantasy as they transition between activities on the combined play equipment and storage spaces.
 This fosters the development of creative thinking and social skills through engagement in self-directed pretend play.

 Enhancing Physical Activity and Motor Skills